AmrAnter-dev/DataWarehouse/project/docs/03_architecture/Naming_Convensions.md

 General Principles

-* Naming Convensions: Use snake_case, with lowercase letters and underscore(_) to separate words.
+* Naming Conventions: Use snake_case, with lowercase letters and underscore(_) to separate words.
 * Language: Use English for all names.
 * Avoid Reserved Words: Do not use SQL reserved words as object names.

-Table Naming Convensions
+Table Naming Conventions

 Bronze Rules
 * All names must start with source system name, and tables names must match their original names without renaming.